• Skip to main content

 The charm of the recipe is that each moong dal grain should be separate and not sticky at all.
 The dal should be soft, tender and at the same time not mushy.

-Can I make boiled moong dal in advance?
+Can I make sookhi moong dal in advance?

-This sookhi moong dal or dry moong recipe does not require much preparation or cooking time.
-It can be boiled in advance and stored in airtight container in fridge.
-Just add freshly chopped veggies and season it before serving.
+This sookhi moong dal does not require much preparation or cooking time.
+It can be made in advance and stored in airtight container in fridge.
+Just add some lemon juice or chopped coriander to it before serving.

 • Moong Dal Toast (Lentil Toast)